 - In 2016 with our new extensions and renovations to old sections we have over specked our insulation in walls, floors, attic spaces, air tightness tape, high spec windows etc. To reduce our requirement for heat.

 - We installed 2 x 50kw highly efficient condensing gas boilers in November 2013 for our heating and hot water in the main building, replacing old Oil boilers.
 In Spring 2015 we aim to add solar panels to provide the majority of our hot water.

 - We installed high efficient wood burning stoves to heat our common areas, purchasing wood from local sustainable forests.
 Eliminating old and inefficient Coal burning stoves.

-- We continue to installed thermostatically controlled 770w Farho Panel Heaters for our Annex Building replacing old 2-3kw inefficient panel heaters, purchasing renewable electricity to heat our bedrooms
+- We continued to install thermostatically controlled 770w Farho Panel Heaters for our Annex Building replacing old 2-3kw inefficient panel heaters, purchasing renewable electricity to heat our bedrooms

-- In 2013 we zoned our main building for heating and have an active procedures to manage it daily to maximize the comfort for our guests while minimizing waste.
+- In 2013 we zoned our main building for heating and have an active procedure to manage it daily to maximize the comfort for our guests while minimizing waste.

 - In 2012 and 2013 we added extra insulation to attics, crawl spaces and internal walls where renovations have taken place.
 In 2014 we will be adding extra insulation to external walls and adding more soundproofing insulation to hallways.

 - In 2013 we added a variable speed pump to our hot water and heating system to added pressure only when required.
 This also increases the efficiency of getting heat to our rooms.